weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 # Drachenwald Awards and Orders

-As is practice across the Society, the Crown may confer an Award of Arms, and/or a Court Barony and/or a Grant of Arms at their discretion to those citizens of the Kingdom deemed worthy.
+It is the happy custom of the SCA for the Crown, in the persons of the king and queen, to recognise contributions to the kingdom with awards.
+They give honour to those who work at events, who strive for excellence in the arts of war, and who make beautiful things so that our game together is richer and more fulfilling.

+Some awards are recognised across the Society, and are defined in the [SCA's founding documents](https://www.sca.org/docs/pdf/govdocs.pdf).
+From Corpora, IV, G:

+> The Crown may present Awards of Arms, the titles of Court Baron and Court Baroness, and Grants of Arms in accordance with the laws and customs of the kingdom.

-They also invite candidates to join the Society-wide bestowed peerages, which each confer a Patent of Arms: Order of Chivalry, Order of the Laurel, Order of the Pelican, and Mastery of Defense.
+They also select candidates to join the Society-wide bestowed peerages, which each confer a Patent of Arms: Order of Chivalry, Order of the Laurel, Order of the Pelican, and Mastery of Defense.

 A unique feature of Drachenwald's kingdom awards is that they are all things you can wear.
 From its first days, the award and order regalia have been jewellery and accessories.
 The Panache is a badge for holding feathers in your hat; the Lindquist Ringe is a ring; the Silver Guard is a wristband.